nrashmi06/Internship/README.md

 Added the Refresh Token feature to prevent the failiure in API call on exceeding the expiry time of the Access Token, also added the comment section (GET, POST) functionality to the website.

 ---

+## Task 12: Introduction to Redux

+Added the Refresh token and favorites into Redux to store the values safely and retrive it safely.

+---